canadaduane/elm-hccb/README.md

 ## License

-MIT Licensed.
+BSD3 Licensed.
 Feel free to do what you want with this code; however, HCCB is patented by Microsoft and I have no idea if they want you to use HCCB or not.